Sign up for a Free 30 Day Trial of Google Workspace (G Suite) Business and get Free Admin support from Google Certified Deployment Specialists.

 Microsoft Exchange represents a core part of many business strategies across the globe today.
 After all, if you want to run a successful company, you need an email environment that’s professional, reliable, and easy to maintain.
 For years, that’s exactly what Microsoft’s Exchange server could offer.

 Not only did Exchange handle your email correspondence for you, but it was also ideal for keeping your schedule on track with calendaring too.
-However, just like any technology, Microsoft’s Exchange solution has been forced to update and upgrade over the years, adding new functionality and solutions for leading businesses.
-As time has passed by, we’ve transitioned from Exchange Server 4.0 to Exchange Server 2010.
+However, just like with any software, Microsoft’s Exchange solution has been forced to update and upgrade over the years, adding new functionality and solutions for leading businesses.
+As time passed by, we’ve transitioned from Exchange Server 4.0 to Exchange Server 2010.

-Yet, despite the fact that we’re 10 years on from the 2010 version of Exchange, there are still a huge number of companies that have yet to take the next step in their migration.
+Despite the fact that we’re ten years on from the 2010 version of Exchange, there are still a huge number of companies that have yet to take the next step in their migration.
 Unfortunately, if you’re still sitting on the fence, wondering whether you should upgrade to Exchange Online, Office 365, or even switch to an entirely new email client like Gmail, your time is running out.

 The Impending End of Exchange Server 2010

 All things must eventually come to an end.
 In the case of Microsoft Exchange 2010, Microsoft announced that the official end-of-support date would initially be January 14th, 2020.
 Following what could only be described as sheer panic from a number of business stakeholders, Microsoft did decide to push that date back a little further to October 13th, 2020.